-Please take time to read the requirements for submitting samples BEFORE bringing to the office.
+Please take time to read the requirements on each sample type webpage for submitting samples BEFORE bringing to the office.

 Cornell Soil Health Testing

 Soil health describes the capacity of a soil to be used productively without adversely affecting its future productivity, the ecosystem or the environment.
 Soil health emphasizes the integration of biological with chemical and physical measures of soil quality that affect farmers' profits and the environment.